-Second, to decrease the process time in all reverse engineering process, as an instance, we will work with 5432 instead of 20000 points in all reverse engineering algorithms, especially many algorithms are demanded for creating CAD model from these data.
+Second, decreasing the process time in all reverse engineering process, as an instance, in Fig. 10(a, b) we will work with 5432 instead of 20000 points in all reverse engineering algorithms, especially much algorithms are demanded for creating CAD model from these data.
 Also computer RAM can not be able to work with these algorithms in case of large data (such as object has several thousand or million points).